IBM/SalesEnablement-SterlingDataExchange-L3/docs/Part 1/02 DemoPreparation.md

 ./deploy_b2bi.sh
 ```

-Note, this command will take approximately 20 minutes to comlete.
+Note, this command will take 30+ minutes to complete.

 ??? example "Example output"
+    Now using project "b2bi" on server "https://c103-e.us-south.containers.cloud.ibm.com:31501".

+    You can add applications to this project with the 'new-app' command.
+For example, try:

+      oc new-app rails-postgresql-example

+    to build a new example application in Ruby.
+Or use kubectl to deploy a simple Kubernetes application:

+      kubectl create deployment hello-node --image=k8s.gcr.io/e2e-test-images/agnhost:2.33 -- /agnhost serve-hostname

+    persistentvolumeclaim/ibm-cloud-file-nfs-storage-pvc created
+    clusterrole.rbac.authorization.k8s.io/system:openshift:scc:anyuid added: "default"
+    deployment.apps/ibm-cloud-file-nfs-storage-pod created
+    Defaulted container "ibm-cloud-file-nfs-storage-pod" out of: ibm-cloud-file-nfs-storage-pod, permissionsfix (init)

+    ...
+    **Long output truncated in this example**
+    ...